TECHNICAL I ELECTRIC BASICS

 By CircuitGates Team 6 Min Read

-What is a circuit?
+What is a Circuit

 A series circuit is a circuit in which all components are connected in series.

-In a series connection, electrical components are put in the same path, they are connected one after the other as shown in the following diagram.
+In a series connection, electrical components are put in the same path; they are connected one after the other as shown in the following diagram.
 Resistors R1 and R2 are in the same path.

 series circuit

-A Parallel circuit is a circuit in which all components are connected in parallel.
+A parallel circuit is a circuit in which all components are connected in parallel.

 parallel circuit

 There is another circuit called the series-parallel circuit which consists of components connected in series and in parallel.
-In the following diagram resistor R1 is in series with the two resistors, R2 and R3.
+In the following diagram, resistor R1 is in series with the two resistors, R2 and R3.
 Whereas resistors R2 and R3 are in parallel with each other.

 Series-parallel circuit

-Voltage, Current and Resistance in Series and Parallel circuits.
+Voltage, Current and Resistance in Series and Parallel Circuits.

-In a Series Circuit.
+In a Series Circuit

-The total current flowing in a series circuit is the same as current flowing through each component.
-To find the total current flowing in a series circuit or current flowing through each component, we divide the supply voltage (voltage across components in series) by the total resistance of the circuit components.
+The total current flowing in a series circuit is the same as the current flowing through each component.
+To find the total current flowing in a series circuit or current flowing through each component, we divide the supply voltage (voltage across the components in series) by the total resistance of the circuit components.

 The voltage across each component, which is the voltage required to pass current through each component, varies from one component to another.
-This is because, in a series circuit the voltage drop across each component depends on its individual resistance.
-However if all components have the same resistance value, the voltage across each component will be the same.
+This is because, in a series circuit, the voltage drop across each component depends on its individual resistance.
+However, if all components have the same resistance value, the voltage across each component will be the same.

 In a series circuit, current flowing depends on the total value of the circuit resistance.
 To find the total resistance of a circuit, we add up all the resistances of every component.

-To find the resistance of each component, we divide voltage across that component by the circuit current.
+To find the resistance of each component, we divide the voltage across that component by the circuit current.

 Example 1